abtion/github-pages-theme/README.md

 - `js/` - javascript search functionality
 - `main.scss` - an import of licensed fonts & custom sass styling
 - `search.html` - a helper page for the search functionality for the theme, modified from https://github.com/CloudCannon/bakery-store-jekyll-template

-## Contributing

-Bug reports and pull requests are welcome ❤️

 ## License